paradisebunny/daffodil/characters.md

 ## Ability Scores
 Ability Scores are created by rolling 3d6 and assigning the results in the order below.

-__Strength__ – measuring physical power.
+__Strength__ – physical power.
 Your STR modifier adjusts your hit bonus for melee attacks.
 For Fighters it also modifies their damage rolls.

-__Dexterity__ – measuring agility.
+__Dexterity__ – agility and quickness.
 Your DEX modifier adjusts your hit bonus for ranged attacks and it  adjusts your character’s AC.

-__Constitution__ – measuring endurance.
+__Constitution__ – endurance and vitality.
 The CON modifier adjusts your hit points for each hit die you roll for your character.

-__Intelligence__ – measuring reasoning and memory.
+__Intelligence__ – reasoning and memory.
 Magic-Users use their INT modifier to lower their target's saving throw value.

-__Wisdom__ – measuring perception and insight.
+__Wisdom__ – insight and perception.
 Clerics with WIS 15+ receive an additional 1st lvl spell.

-__Charisma__ – measuring force of personality.
+__Charisma__ – force of personality.
 Modifies reaction rolls when first encountering intelligent monsters.

 ## Attribute Bonus
 Ability scores below 8 have a -1 modifier.
 Scores above 13 have a +1 modifier.